-Stockholm syndrome is not included as a diagnosis in the DSM.
+Stockholm syndrome is not included as a diagnosis in the DSM-5.
 The elements that have been associated with Stockholm syndrome fall into four spheres: cognitive, emotional, social, and physical.
 Cognitive effects include confusion and refusal to accept what actually happened.
-Emotional effects are variable, and include hopelessness, depression, guilt, and dependence on the captor.
+Emotional effects are variable and may include hopelessness, depression, guilt, and dependence on the captor.
 Social effects may include anxiety and cautiousness.
 Physical effects may result from deprivation of the necessities of life.

 The positive feelings towards the captor may begin as being feigned to appease the captor, but with the level of fear and utter loss of control associated with their situation the captor becomes convinced that these feelings are genuine.
 The relief that comes from not being killed by the captor gets morphed into feelings of gratitude toward the captor.

 An article on Thought Co. lists several circumstances that set the stage for Stockholm syndrome to occur: the belief that the captor will kill them; isolation from anyone besides the captor; the belief that it’s impossible to get escape; and the captivity lasts at least a few days.